brianberns/AlgEff/Readme.md

     member __.Handler = handler
 ```
-The important thing to note here is that our environment contains both a log handler (``)
+The important thing to note here is that our environment contains both a log handler (`PureLogHandler`) and a console handler (`ActualConsoleHandler`).
+In this case, we've decided to use a log handler that is purely functional (it doesn't perform any I/O) and a console handler that invokes a real command-line console.

 ## Defining an effect
 One of the simplest effects is for writing strings to a log.
 This effect is defined as follows: